I've always been interested in finding the best wireless routers and modems for the best prices.

 When talking about speed, do note that speed comes at a price.
-Yes, that is the dollar cost of the plan that you subscribe from your service provider.
+Yes, that is the dollar cost of the plan that you subscribe to from your service provider.
 You get what you pay for.
 For example, even if your modem is capable of a faster speed, your top speed is capped by what you paid for by your provider.

 The TG862 offers full support for a variety of voice codecs such as HD Voice and multiple call signaling methods such as NCS, Legacy SIP, and PacketCable 2.0 IMS.

-However don't worry about all that gobbledygook but take it that it is an EMTA or telephony modem that you can just plug in your phone and use it to make calls - this is of course on an assumption that you have already sign up with a service provider; for example Comcast.
+However don't worry about all that gobbledygook but take it that it is an EMTA or telephony modem that you can just plug in your phone and use it to make calls—this is of course on an assumption that you have already signed up with a service provider; for example Comcast.

 In the case of the Arris TG862, you can even use two phones if you subscribe to two lines.
 A common practice is to use one line for voice and the other for fax.

-The Arris TG862 also functions as a 4-port Gigabit Router and a 802.11n wireless access point.
+The Arris TG862 also functions as a 4-port Gigabit Router and an 802.11n wireless access point.
 This means that you do not need a separate wireless router.
 Note that the highest wireless standard here is "N" and not "AC".
 AC is currently the fastest wireless standard.